Data-ARENA-Space/data-nadhi-documentation/README.md

 ### Development

-Start the development server:
+Start the dev server:

 ```bash
 npm start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This starts a local server and opens a browser window.
+Most changes will show up live without needing to restart.

 ### Build

-Generate static content for production:
+Build the static site for production:

 ```bash
 npm run build
 ```

-This command generates static content into the `build` directory.
+This generates all the static content and puts it in the `build` directory.

 ### Deployment

-The documentation is deployed to Cloudflare Pages.
-The build output is automatically deployed on push to the main branch.
+The docs are hosted on Cloudflare Pages.
+Any push to the main branch automatically triggers a deployment.

 ## 🏗️ Data Nadhi Repositories

-Data Nadhi is composed of multiple repositories, each serving a specific purpose:
+Data Nadhi is split across multiple repos, each handling a specific part:

 ### Core Services

 - **[data-nadhi-server](https://github.com/Data-ARENA-Space/data-nadhi-server)**
-  Main API server handling authentication, project management, and pipeline orchestration
+  The API server that handles authentication for the request from SDK and pushing to temporal

 - **[data-nadhi-internal-server](https://github.com/Data-ARENA-Space/data-nadhi-internal-server)**
-  Internal service for log ingestion and processing from client applications
+  Internal service that temporarily replaces the UI that will help with creating pipeline nodes and other entities

 - **[data-nadhi-temporal-worker](https://github.com/Data-ARENA-Space/data-nadhi-temporal-worker)**
-  Temporal worker service executing data transformation workflows and delivery jobs
+  This is a set of 3 workers, that are responsible for the code data pipeline traversal with the log data

 ### SDKs & Tools

 - **[data-nadhi-sdk](https://github.com/Data-ARENA-Space/data-nadhi-sdk)**
-  JavaScript/TypeScript SDK for integrating Data Nadhi into applications
+  Python SDK for integrating Data Nadhi into your applications - The logging SDK

 - **[data-nadhi-dev](https://github.com/Data-ARENA-Space/data-nadhi-dev)**
-  Development environment setup with Docker Compose, including all required infrastructure
+  Development environment setup with Docker Compose, includes all the infrastructure you need in your local

 ### Documentation

 - **[data-nadhi-documentation](https://github.com/Data-ARENA-Space/data-nadhi-documentation)** (this repo)
-  Official documentation site with architecture guides, setup instructions, and API references
+  This documentation site with architecture guides, setup instructions, and API references

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are always welcome!
 Here's how you can help:

-1. **Documentation**: Found a typo or want to improve explanations?
-Edit the docs directly.
+1. **Documentation**: Found a typo or something that could be explained better?
+Go ahead and edit it.
-2. **Examples**: Add more examples and use cases to help others.
+2. **Examples**: Add more examples and use cases that could help others.
-3. **Issues**: Report bugs or suggest improvements via GitHub Issues.
+3. **Issues**: Report bugs or suggest improvements through GitHub Issues.

 ### Making Changes

-1. Fork this repository
+1. Fork this repo
 2. Create a branch: `git checkout -b feature/your-feature-name`
 3. Make your changes
-4. Test locally: `npm start`
+4. Test locally with `npm start`
 5. Submit a pull request

 ## 📝 Documentation Structure